 "; _cf_contextpath=""; _cf_ajaxscriptsrc="/cfthorscripts/ajax"; _cf_jsonprefix='//'; _cf_websocket_port=8578; _cf_flash_policy_port=1244; _cf_clientid='920F5C88BE45780D03BBE82A653969F7';/* ]]> */

 Ti:Sapphire Femtosecond Laser for Two-Photon Microscopy

 Ti:Sapphire Femtosecond Laser,

 Included GUI for Control of the Tiberius

-This tunable Ti:Sapphire laser emits pulses that are 140 fs in duration.
-The relatively narrow spectral bandwidth of these pulses was selected in order to reduce the pulse broadening caused by Pockels cells and other dispersive elements while still providing high peak intensity for two-photon excitation.
+This femtosecond laser emits pulses that are 140 fs in duration with a relatively narrow spectral bandwidth.
+This spectral design reduces the effect of pulse broadening caused by Pockels cells and other dispersive elements while still providing high peak intensity for two-photon excitation.

 Since tabletop space is often at a premium, the Tiberius laser has been designed with a vertical cavity construction that minimizes the footprint on the optical table.
 At 746.3 mm x 190.0 mm (29.38" x 7.48"), the Tiberius' footprint is about half that of competing designs, preserving valuable workspace for the rest of your experimental setup.
 Each laser also comes with a laser controller, pump laser controller, chiller, and pure air circulator unit.